Recruitment of Staff - OP Business Division Procedure

 Minimum Wage regulations and subsequent amendments

-Permanent appointments refer to where the staff member is employed for an indefinite duration.
+- Permanent appointments refer to when the staff member is employed for an indefinite duration.

-Fixed-term appointments refer to where the staff member is employed for a specific time period and must be for a genuine reason.
+- Fixed-term appointments refer to when the staff member is employed for a specific time period and for a specific purpose and must be for a genuine reason.

-Casual appointments refer to where the staff member is employed as and when required with no guaranteed hours of work.
+- Casual appointments refer to when the staff member is employed as and when required with no guaranteed hours of work.

-Proportional appointments refer to a role where the staff member is employed to undertake a specified proportion of a full-time equivalent (FTE) academic workload up to 0.8 FTE.
+- Proportional appointments refer to a role when the staff member is employed to undertake a specified proportion of a full-time equivalent (FTE) academic workload up to 0.8 FTE.

-The recruitment process will be led by People and Culture who will ensure adherence to the process.
+The recruitment process will be led by People, Culture and Wellbeing who will ensure adherence to the process.

-1.1 All recruitment and selection processes must use the appropriate forms and systems and have the appropriate approvals as per the Delegations from the Board to the Chief Executive and Authorities and Sub Delegations from Chief Executive policy delegated authorities, overseen, and supported by People and Culture.
+1.1 All recruitment and selection processes must use the appropriate forms and systems and have the appropriate approvals as per the Te Pū kenga Kaupapa-here / National Delegations Policy overseen, and supported by People, Culture and Wellbeing.

 1.2 All employment applications require a standard application for employment form to be completed before an application can be considered.